tangentsnowball/Plugins/jquery.thumbnailer/README.rst

 ASSUMPTIONS MADE BY THE PLUGIN
 ==============================
 * the first thumbnail should be the current main image
+* the three image sizes (full, medium and thumbnail) should all be based off the same initial image, just reduced in size
 * thumbnails are beneath the main image (css highlight on clicked thumb is an arrow, pointing up)
 * vertically aligns and centres the new main image in the div, as well as the thumbnails.
 CSS MUST contain height and width for main image wrapper (.imagemain)